 Additional information can be found on the European Commission's pages:

 Access to the EU Legal Documents

-The new labelling regulation (or more correctly now - 'food information' regulation) was adopted on 29 September 2011 and published in the Official Journal on 22 November 2011.
-It mostly applies from 13 December 2014 (see Article 55 of the Regulation) with the exception of the new mandatory nutrition labelling requirement which will be effective from 13 December 2016.
-There are a few additional transitional provisions - see Article 54 for details.
+The labelling regulation (or more correctly now - 'food information' regulation) was adopted on 29 September 2011 and published in the Official Journal on 22 November 2011.
+It mostly applied from 13 December 2014 (see Article 55 of the Regulation) with the exception of the new mandatory nutrition labelling requirement which became effective from 13 December 2016.
+There were a few additional transitional provisions - see Article 54 for details.

 For a consolidated version of the original regulation but incorporating the amendments to the text, see:

 Regulation 1169/2011 provides the Commission with authority to issue implementing regulations (following specified procedures).
 The following have been issued:

 The Commission has published the following guidance documents (copies are available on this site - click on image):